 This picture, c1867, shows the beginnings of Manotick.
 The flour mill with the carding and cloth mill to its right are in the centre of the picture.

 The Dickinson House is in the background on the left and the first sawmill is in front of the carding mill across the bulkhead from the flour mill.
 As can be seen there are very few other buildings in Manotick.

 Note the lack of trees.
 The sawmill has been busy.

-The Rideau Township Historical Society has operated the house and offered guided tours for the past four years.
-The 2015 season will feature tours of the parlour, dining room, 3 bedrooms, sewing room and; a display of artefacts and tools used for cloth making; and an exhibit on tableware on the third floor.
+The Rideau Township Historical Society has operated the house and offered guided tours for the past nine years.
+The 2017 season will feature tours of the parlour, dining room, 3 bedrooms, sewing room, upstairs sitting room and a display of artifacts and tools related to the production of cloth.

-There will also be special theme weekends focusing on displays and demonstrations of heritage skills and activities.
+There will also be special theme weekends and events highlighting Manotick's heritage.
 So come and tour the house, listen to the stories of the people who lived there and learn about the early days of Manotick on the Rideau.